velotio-tech/go-k8s-training/golang/StudyMaterials.md

 - [Go By Example](https://gobyexample.com/) It covers all the Golang topic's introduction with example programs.
 It also provides GoPlayground(online go environment) to test out your code.
-As it covers just a little introduction of every topic, should be used as reference or for revision of certain topics.
+As it covers just a little introduction of every topic, should be used as a reference or for revision of certain topics.

 - [Go Dependency Management Using Go Modules](https://blog.golang.org/using-go-modules) It covers how all the dependencies are managed in Go, how dependency versioning is done, upgrading dependencies and how to create your own Go module.

 - [Testing In Go](https://tutorialedge.net/golang/intro-testing-in-go/) It covers basics of Go testing using inbuilt `testing` package, code coverage and benchmarking.

+- [Go CLI Application Development Using COBRA](https://github.com/spf13/cobra#concepts) There are many packages available that provides an easy-to-use interface to create CLI application.
+One such package is `cobra`.
+It's easy to use and github README.md pretty much every step required to start using it.

 ### Advanced Blogs/Articles: